ClarkRT19/Retriever-Wizard/README.md

 ## Missing Features
 - Easier navigation between different steps
-- Maybe merging step 1-5, removing redundancy in validation premade data.
+- Maybe merging step 1-5; removing the redundant checks in the validation of premade data.

 ## Trying it out